February 4-5-6, 2021

 2021 AERC Ride Season 50-55/50/50 & 25 or 30 each day LD plus WDRA recognized events each day.
 WDRA events are perfect for new and old riders alike.
 WDRA recognizes mileage points which are miles adjusted for time and difficulty.

 Distances subject to last minute adjustments for weather.

 We have always had a soft spot in our hearts for the trails around the El Paso Mountains.
 We used most of these trails in the days when the Death Valley Encounter started with two days here and then moved to Trona.
-Last year we modified the Laurel Mtn trails to use for the Cuyama ride due to weather on the coast.
-The revisions made for a better event and led us to sanction the LM ride as a 3 day event.
 The trail will touch the spectacular geography of Red Rock Canyon and has been modified in that area to go over the Bonanza Trail, past several old miners cabins and an old time post office.

 There is plenty of camping room in the gravel pit that is immune to weather problems.
 There is a motel and restaurant 7 miles north in Inyokern as well as numerous facilities in Ridgecrest.